 - 4 tablespoon Unsalted butter room temperature and cubed

 - ½ cup Heavy cream room temperature

 - ½ teaspoon Pure vanilla extract

-- Preheat oven to 325F.
-Spray a 9X13 inch pan with non-stick baking spray.
-Line the bottom and 2 sides of the pan with parchment paper.
-Spray the pan again.
+- Preheat the oven to 325°F. Spray a 9X9-inch pan with baking nonstick spray.
+Line the bottom and two sides of the pan with parchment paper and spray again.